How to Connect With a Teenager in Foster Care

 Show Them They're Loved

 What's the importance of attachment in the lives of foster children?
-Attachment is a deep emotional bond with another human being and can help children feel protected and comforted.
+For one, attachment is a deep emotional bond with another human being and can help children feel protected and comforted.

-Children raised in foster care may not have the chance to develop an attachment with their birth parents or primary caregivers.
-They may show more behavioral problems or have difficulty forming relationships, but with the correct tools and support, it is a great way to connect by showing that you love them and are there for them.
+Children raised in foster care may not be able to develop an attachment with their birth parents or primary caregivers; they may show more behavioral problems or have difficulty forming relationships.

 As a foster parent, you need to teach teens that you're there for them to provide the care and support they need.